JohnCoene/fbadsinsightsr/README.md

 ### Vignette ###

-Upon Request; contact any contributors.
+Upon Request; contact any of the contributors.

 ### Development ###